pkuderov/network-model/README.md

 network-model
 =============

-This project emulates tcp\ip network and visualizes it
+This project simulates (partly emulates) tcp\ip network and visualizes it